ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ## STH gossip

-The goal of gossiping about STH's is to detect logs that are presenting different (inconsistent) views of the log to different parties.
-CT auditors and monitors SHOULD gossip about Signed Tree Heads (STH's) with as many other auditors and monitors as possible.
+The goal of gossiping about STHs is to detect logs that are presenting different (inconsistent) views of the log to different parties.
+CT auditors and monitors SHOULD gossip about Signed Tree Heads (STHs) with as many other auditors and monitors as possible.

 \[TBD gossip about inclusion proofs and consistency proofs too?\]

-Which STH's to share and how often gossip should happen is regarded policy and out of scope for this document.
+Which STHs to share and how often gossip should happen is regarded policy and out of scope for this document.

-Auditors and monitors SHOULD provide the following URL accepting GET requests returning STH's:
+Auditors and monitors SHOULD provide the following URL accepting GET requests returning STHs:

   https://\<auditor-or-monitor\>/ct/v1/sth-gossip